Axial skeleton: Structure

-View from both directions of a axial skeleton cut in half.
+View from both directions of an axial skeleton cut in half.
 Shows attachments to pelvis and does not show skull.
 From Sobotta's atlas of human anatomy 1909.

 Flat bones house the brain and other vital organs.
 This article mainly deals with the axial skeletons of humans; however, it is important to understand its evolutionary lineage.
 The human axial skeleton consists of 81 different bones forming the medial core of the body and connects the pelvis to the body, where the appendicular skeleton attaches.
 As the skeleton grows older the bones get weaker with the exception of the skull.
 The skull remains strong to protect the brain from injury.

 In humans, the axial skeleton serves to protect the brain, spinal cord, heart, and lungs.
 It also serves as the attachment site for muscles that move the head, neck, and back, and for muscles that act across the shoulder and hip joints to move their corresponding limbs.